13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 play_open_animation(true)

-Visual Effects: White Flash with modulate
+White Flash with modulate

-Knockback uses move_toward
+Knockback requires move_toward

 # Player.gd